wittyphysicist/nbody-simulator/README.md

 # N-Body Gravitational Simulator
 A high-performance N-body gravitational simulator written in C++, featuring a pluggable gravity model system, a symplectic leapfrog integrator, and OpenMP parallelisation.
 Built as an extension of Master's thesis research into modified gravity models and the Hubble tension.

----

-## Motivation
+# Motivation

-As a part of the course *Programming in a Scientific Environment with C++* (Universität zu Köln, 2026), I created this N-body simulation.
+My Master's thesis (Ludwig-Maximilians-Universität München, 2025) investigated whether late-time modifications to gravity could resolve the Hubble tension — the ~5σ discrepancy between early- and late-universe measurements of the Hubble constant.
 This simulator brings that research down to the N-body scale: the same gravity models studied analytically in the thesis can now be applied to particle simulations and their orbital effects observed directly.

 ---